gonfva/gonfva.github.io/content/en/blog/2016-03-27-now-i-remember-why-i-left--security.md

 Or being able to login into a super known Spanish portal using the “recover my password” system, any account name and some specific code.

-> ‘; or 1=1 used to be a magic codeFor some time “View page source” was compulsive while navigating, and asking “what if” was a second nature.
+> ‘; or 1=1 used to be a magic code

+For some time “View page source” was compulsive while navigating, and asking “what if” was a second nature.

 #### Notifications and responses